🌟 How to Calculate Fringe Width (2026): Formula, Solved Problems & Derivation

 Fringe width is the distance between the centers of two consecutive bright (or dark) fringes in an interference pattern.

-In Young's double-slit experiment, it is given by β=λD/d\beta = \lambda D / d , where λ\lambda is the wavelength of light, DD is the slit-to-screen distance, and d is the slit separation.
+In Young's double-slit experiment, the interference pattern is given by β = λD/d, where λ is the wavelength of light, D is the slit-to-screen distance, and d is the slit separation.

 • 3.
 Does intensity affect fringe width?